PX4/PX4-Autopilot/nuttx/README.txt

   Build Tools.
 The build still relies on some Unix-like commands.
 I use the GNUWin32 tools that can be downloaded from http://gnuwin32.sourceforge.net/.

-  Host Compiler:  I use the MingGW compiler which can be downloaded from http://www.mingw.org/.
+  Host Compiler:  I use the MingGW GCC compiler which can be downloaded from http://www.mingw.org/.
 If you are using GNUWin32, then it is recommended the you not install the optional MSYS components as there may be conflicts.